 Step 1: The IN-AE sends message to the IN-CSE that targets an ASN/MN-CSE or ADN-AE hosted on a UE.
 When the message is a request, it shall include the targeted resource identity.

-Step 2: IN-CSE checks the local <schedule> of the targeted ASN/MN-CSE or ADN-AE node which indicates the pre-defined reachability schedule information of the targeted node according to the target resource indentity.
+Step 2: IN-CSE checks the local <schedule> of the targeted ASN/MN-CSE or ADN-AE node which indicates the pre-defined reachability schedule information of the targeted node according to the target resource identity.
 The IN-CSE also checks if the networkCoordinated attribute of the <schedule> resource is TRUE, to determine whether the schedule is coordinated with the UE's underlying 3GPP network schedule.
 Based on this information, the IN-CSE determines whether the UE is available to receive a request or response message at the current time.

 Case A: if the current time is within the period of <schedule>, then this indicates the target ASN/MN-CSE's or ADN-AE's current status is reachable and the following steps are applicable: